UPPMAX/uppmax4DL/docs/conda.md

 -   nvidia
 -   pytorch

 You reach them all by loading the conda module.
 You don't have to state the specific channel when using UPPMAX.
 Also, you are offline on Bianca which means that the default is `--offline`, which you can specify if you want to simulate the experience on Rackham.

+If you need a channel that isn't in our repository, we can easily add it.
+Just send us a message and we will do it.

 </div>